Your First Bridge Tournament: A Checklist

 If food is involved or included in the event please note food and drink requirements in the rules and entrance fee, and ask the rest of the team if they have any special needs themselves.
 This includes taking your own food along, ordering food before or after the tournament (the rules tell you which, usually) and other needs like vegetarians in the team – hey, it happens, be prepared.

-Otherwise, it’s not considered polite to have food at the bridge table during play.
-Some M&Ms, a mug of coffee or a bottle of water are usually fine.
+It’s not considered polite to have food at the bridge table during play, but some M&Ms, a mug of coffee or a bottle of water are usually fine.

 Anything You Need to Tell Us?